Know Your Rights

 These rights are afforded to domestic workers regardless of immigration status, race, gender identity, or sexual orientation.

-Domestic workers have a right to the minimum wage.
+Domestic workers have a right to receive the applicable payment of minimum wage depending on jurisdiction.

 Domestic workers have a right to overtime pay.